Brendhon/desbrava/docs/guidelines/component-style-guideline.md

 ## Overview

-How to style components in the Desbrava project using Tailwind CSS.
+How to style components in the Desbrava project using Tailwind CSS with a consistent dark theme.

 ## Rules